d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

 Once we have that we can use it just like the built-in dense layer.
 The only exception is that in our case, shape inference is not automatic.
-If you are interested in these bells and whisteles, please consult the [MXNet documentation](http://www.mxnet.io) for details on how to implement shape inference in custom layers.
+If you are interested in these bells and whistles, please consult the [MXNet documentation](http://www.mxnet.io) for details on how to implement shape inference in custom layers.